shivannis/xandr-docs-public/xandr-docs/monetize/digital-platform-ui-api-info.md

 ---
 title: Monetize API
-description: Learn about API and the services that are available using the links given in this page. ms.date: 10/28/2023
+description: The Digital Platform API is the only API shared across all digital platform products.
+Learn about API and the services that are available using the links given in this page. ms.date: 10/28/2023
 ---